bmeares/compose/README.md

 mrsm compose
 ```

-## Multiples Instances
+## Multiple Instances

 The biggest advtange of using Meerschaum Compose is the ability to sync to multiple instances in a project.
-In the example above, we defined a default instance `sql:awesome`, but say we also wanted to sync to sync to a new database `sql:secret` that we want to set in our environment:
+In the example above, we defined a default instance `sql:awesome`, but say we wanted to sync our Fahrenheit pipe to a new database `sql:secret` that we want to set in our environment:

 1. Create a new file `.env` (or a different name and use `--env-file`):
     ```bash